 6. Ornament Idea

-This is a great idea because you’re getting the baby’s face and a close-up of the year of you're baby's first holiday.
+This is a great idea because you’re getting the baby’s face and a close-up of the year of your baby's first holiday.
+(Etsy has some gorgeous custom ornaments right now.)
 If you like this concept, be sure to check out the site – she does a great tutorial on how she got this shot.

 7. Christmas Elves